anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 {{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources.
 Access Control Lists (ACLs) can be defined in an RFC8520 Manufacturer Usage Description (MUD) file that permit a device to access Internet resources by DNS name.

-Use of a DNS name rather than IP address in the ACL has many advantages: not only does the layer of indirection permit the mapping of name to IP address to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting loading balancing of traffic by many different common ways, including geography.
+Use of a DNS name rather than IP address in the ACL has many advantages: not only does the layer of indirection permit the mapping of name to IP address to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting loading balancing of traffic by many different common ways, including multi-CDN deployments wherein load balancing can account for geography and load.

 At the MUD policy enforcement point -- the firewall -- there is a problem.
 The firewall has only access to the layer-3 headers of the packet.